Ethra8/history_beyond_myth/README.md

     ![image](https://github.com/Ethra8/history_beyond_myth/assets/80659091/3b4fd7bf-c127-4323-a8d0-efb71b547417)

+- Following all the above information, compatibility and responsive testing has been done on the 3 most common *browser versions*, *OS*, and *screen resolution* combinations, by using [Browser Stack](https://chrome.google.com/webstore/detail/browserstack/nkihdmlheodkdfojglpcjjmioefjahjb) Chrome extension, which has been downloaded.

-- Then, [Browser Stack](https://chrome.google.com/webstore/detail/browserstack/nkihdmlheodkdfojglpcjjmioefjahjb) Chrome extension has been downloaded, in order to undertake **compatibility and responsiveness testing**, as reflected in the following table:
+Please find the correspondent **compatibility and responsive testing** reflected in the following table:

 | TOOL/ DEVICE                    | BROWSER            | OS          | SCREEN WIDTH    |
 |---------------------------------|--------------------|-------------|-----------------|
+|